lucaspittam/Arctiq-iac-Mission/README.md

 1. Set up AWS Credentials

-1. Enter AWS Credentials on GitHub Repo As Environment Variables
+1. Enter AWS Credentials and Terraform Cloud API Key on GitHub Repo As Environment Variables

+1. Enter aws_region and t2_instance as repo secrets

 1. Edit versions.tf in Torraform folder with created Organization and Workspace.